prpole/dissertation/chapter1/ala_17.md

 present.
 The wild animals useful to man are soon extinguished by the heartless destruction of the fertile females and helpless young. [@ward 89]

-As a rule, human encounters with the natural environment despoliate it, and what is left behind is an exhausted waste land.
+As Ward tells it, human encounters with the natural environment despoliate it, and what is left behind is an exhausted waste land.
 And yet, for Ward, the wasteful methods of human activity are not *against* nature, but merely an expression of nature's own natural tendencies.
 He argues that the "wasteful methods [that]